libsemigroups/libsemigroups/CONTRIBUTING.md

 ###Complete the following steps to make a release

-1. Make sure that `make check-standard` runs ok and that all changes are committed.

-2. For a bugfix release be in the `stable-x.y` branch, and for a non-bugfix be in the `master` branch
+1. For a bugfix release be in the `stable-x.y` branch, and for a non-bugfix be in the `master` branch

+2. Do the following just to be on the safe side:

+        make distclean; ./autogen.sh; ./configure

+    just to be on the safe side.

+2. Make sure that `make check-standard` runs ok and that all changes are committed.

 3. Check code coverage by running: